Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: Discussion and conclusion

-There are many possible directions for further development of such kind of classical-quantum trade-off protocol.
-For instance, a driven part of Hamiltonian, the parameters~$\delta t$ and~$\delta\theta$ can be made time-dependent (see e.g.\cite{Grover-qubit-monitor-Wilczek_2020}).
-We believe that the presented protocol will serve for a better understanding of controllable non-unitary processes and their scale properties.
+There are many possible directions for further development of similar protocols.
+For instance, the driven part of Hamiltonian, the parameters~$\delta t$ and~$\delta\theta$ can be made time-dependent (see e.g.\ \cite{Grover-qubit-monitor-Wilczek_2020}).
+We believe that the presented protocol will serve for a better understanding of controllable nonunitary processes and their scaling properties.